nickyiliwang/rate-my-chonk/README.md

 ## Rate my chonk

 You can rate the cats on a subreddit called chonkers

 DEMO: https://rate-my-chonk.firebaseapp.com/

 Todo:
 Don't forget to take out redux dev tools

+You should be able to go to a single chonk's page and rate that single chonk

 Different options to get chonks for voting, ie. recent If the user signs out as a guest, just do a delete in firebase